Kirari04/Kirari04/README.md

 # Kirari04 | Lev Saminskij
 ## Hi there 👋

-- 🔭 I’m currently working on the backend of VideoCMS
+- 🔭 I’m currently working on a Video CDN
-- 🌱 I’m currently learning Golang in combination with fiber
+- 🌱 I’m currently learning Golang in combination with fiber and echo
 - 📫 How to reach me: lev@saminskij.ch